AUTplayed/googleoauth/README.md

 NOTE: setup requires eighter args or a .env file populated with your oauth credentials.

+You can get google oauth credentials <a href="https://console.developers.google.com/apis/credentials">here</a>

 Quote from `node setup.js --help`:
 ```
 Either provide clientid, clientsecret and scope via a .env file in the root directory like this: